 - Introduce Shared Services: An operating model that leverages Shared Services is often more efficient than the model where each business area has its own, often redundant functions.
 A Shared Services setup ensures that the entire organization, including Operations, uses available resources in a pooled and highly efficient way.

-- Introduce a Lean Six Sigma (LSS) program: LSS focuses on efficiency improvement through the reduction of variation in processes / output and elimination of waste.
+- Introduce a Lean Six Sigma (LSS) program: LSS focuses on efficiency improvement through the reduction of variation in processes and output and elimination of waste.
 Originally born in manufacturing, this program has since been adopted by companies across various industries.

-- Focus on Continuous Process Improvement: Continuous process improvement is similar to Lean Six Sigma, however it lacks the formality of an LSS program.
+- Focus on Continuous Process Improvement: Continuous process improvement is similar to Lean Six Sigma, however, it lacks the formality of an LSS program.
 The main idea is a constant improvement of processes, driving new efficiencies using numerous process improvement methods and tools.

 - Embrace Lean: Lean methodology strongly focuses on operational efficiency and the elimination of waste throughout an entire process, whatever that process may be.
-Lean defines various types of waste such as unnecessary inventory, unnecessary transportation, excessive re-work, unnecessary work etc. and systematically decreases it.
+Lean defines various types of waste such as unnecessary inventory, unnecessary transportation, excessive rework, unnecessary work etc. and systematically decreases it.

-- Driving change: If status-quo is not a solution, a change management program driven by change agents (whether they are internal, or external) can energize an entire organization, highlight new ways do things, and motivate people on the journey to increased efficiency.
+- Driving change: If the status-quo is not a solution, a change management program driven by change agents (whether they are internal, or external) can energize an entire organization, highlight new ways to do things, and motivate people on the journey to increased efficiency.

-- Consider Outsourcing: In some cases, it is more cost-efficient to hire a third-party to perform certain activities.
-Reasons for this include: a lower price point, faster service delivery, and/or special skills that an outsourcing company can offer.
+- Consider Outsourcing: In some cases, it is more cost-efficient to hire a third party to perform certain activities.
+Reasons for this include a lower price point, faster service delivery, and/or special skills that an outsourcing company can offer.

-- Leverage analytics: Strong analytical capacity will allow you to slice and dice your operational data, identifying opportunities to make Operations more efficient—such as workforce planning.
+- Leverage analytics: Strong analytical capacity will allow you to slice and dice your operational data, identifying opportunities to make Operations more efficient — such as workforce planning.
 Furthermore, it can provide important insights into intra-day and mid-/long-term work volumes and required capacity.

 Operational Efficiency and Footprint & Real Estate